7HR4IZ3/Sqlite-DB/readme.md

     raise e

 # For easier access to files and folders
-# Call create to create directory if not exists
+# Call 'create' to create directory if not exists
 store = FileSystemStorage(directory="./media").create()

 # Go to subdirectory